-COACHING TIP: Familiarize yourself with all the lessons and activities before you begin using the HCHC: Adaptive Sports Edition with your kids.
-If you have not done so already, create your free account at CRSFPortal.org for more resources.
+COACHING TIP: Familiarize yourself with all the lessons and activities before you begin using HCHC: Adaptive Sports with your kids.
+You can find more resources at RipkenFoundation.org.

 LESSON 1: CONNECTING THE DOTS

 - Everyone has ups and downs in life, but these challenges do not define us.
 What matters is how we respond to a given situation. - Practicing good sportsmanship means we approach people and situations in a positive manner.
 We treat others with respect. - It is important that we learn to win and lose with kindness, consideration for our opponents, and humility in our words and actions.